 GSA Issues Request for Information for Entity Identification and Validation Services

-The RFI is posted on FBO and will be available for review and comment until November 20, 2017.
+The RFI is posted on FBO, and will be available for review and comment until March 13, 2017.

-For more information, please visit interact.gsa.gov and join the Integrated Award Environment (IAE) Industry Community.
-Please email email@example.com with RFI related inquiries.
+For more information, please visit interact.gsa.gov and join the Integrated Award Environment (IAE) Industry Community, or email email@example.com with RFI related inquiries.